Interactive Installation- Interactive LED light and 3D motion capture.

 Creation: Sarah Fdili Alaoui (IRCAM/LIMSI), Baptiste Caramiaux (IRCAM) and Marcos Serrano (ENSAD).

-Exhibited at the Art and Science Festival / Orsay France
+The Art and Science Festival / Orsay France

-Exhibited at the Conference on Designing Interactive Systems / NewCastle UK / 2012
+The Art exhibition of the Conference on Designing Interactive Systems / NewCastle UK / 2012

 A Light Touch is a large-scale interactive installation in which spectators can interact with their hand inside of an empty frame and control a horizontal light spot projected in a rear surface.
 The light spot behaviors are controlled by parameters issued from the analysis of the user’s hand movement qualities though a Kinect camera, according to the vocabulary of the dance company Emio Greco | PC.